 - Accelerate your consistency of higher quality leads

 - Know how to collect the information on a consistent basis

 - Stop being overly generic and broad within your marketing messaging

 So you have to ask yourself if you are tired of underachieving and would like to do something that effectively underpins the whole of your marketing strategy?

 Developing your buyer personas are akin to laying deep foundations for the tallest skyscraper.
-You would just build it from the flat of the earth and hope it doesn’t fall over would you?
+You would just build it from the flat of the earth and hope it doesn’t fall over, would you?
 No!

-Marketing, like anything else needs a solid and stable base to develop from.
-So please stop going for likes and shares, throwing content out that you think a person looking for your product or service needs to know and start aiming for measured success on a continued basis.
+Marketing, like anything else, needs a solid and stable base to develop from.
+So please stop going for likes and shares, throwing content out that you think a person looking for your product or service needs to know and start aiming for measured success on a continuing basis.
 It’s factually proven that you cannot reverse engineer success in marketing and sales so accept that without questions you cannot develop buyer personas and start doing the basics correctly.